Royal Columbian Hospital: Overview

 Royal Columbian Hospital is a major regional critical care site providing a range of primary, secondary and tertiary services.
 Service is provided via a 24/7 emergency room, along with ambulatory care, outpatient, and extensive inpatient facilities.

 Royal Columbian Hospital provides specialized acute care services, such as tertiary trauma, orthopedic surgery, cardiac surgery, neurosurgery, plastic surgery, interventional cardiology and thoracic surgery.
 The facility also has one of province's four Level 3 Neonatal Intensive Care Units (NICU), capable of serving neonates born as early as 23 weeks into pregnancy.

-The hospital has extensive outpatient and inpatient mental health and substances services, centered in the newly redeveloped Mental Health and Substance Use Wellness Centre.
+The hospital has extensive outpatient and inpatient mental health and substances services, centred in the newly redeveloped Mental Health and Substance Use Wellness Centre.
 In addition, the site is serviced by multiple medical specialties such as internal medicine, cardiology, gastroenterology, nephrology, orthopedics, otolaryngology, gynecology, urology and ophthalmology.
 It hosts a maternal, infant, child/youth program with levels one to three obstetrical care (high risk obstetrics), levels one and two nursery and paediatric inpatient service.

 RCH is no longer part of the BC Cancer Community Oncology Network as of 2021; previously they were a Level 3 full service.
 RCH provides limited cancer care at this time.

 Royal Columbian has a helipad that receives air ambulances operated by the BC Ambulance Service.